MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-auto-investigation.md

 ## Remediation actions

 When an automated investigation runs, a verdict is generated for each piece of evidence investigated.
 Verdicts can be *Malicious*, *Suspicious*, or *No threats found*.
 Depending on the type of threat, the resulting verdict, and how your organization's [device groups](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/machine-groups) are configured, remediation actions can occur automatically or only upon approval by your organization’s security operations team.

-Here are a few examples:
+### Examples showing how device groups affect remediation actions

 - Example 1: Fabrikam's device groups are set to **Full - remediate threats automatically** (this is the recommended setting).
 In this case, remediation actions are taken automatically for artifacts that are considered to be malicious.
 (See [Review completed actions](#review-completed-actions).)